nahiyannaim/ClockedIn/README.md

 # ClockedIn

-_Keep track of how much time you spend on projects by adding and removing time entries for specific dates.
-Use the dashboard to visualize different reporting breakdowns._
+_Keep track of how long you spend on tasks for different projects by adding and removing time entries for specific dates._

 ## Time Tracking

-- Pick a date and add an entry
+- Pick a project, date and time and add an entry
-- Remove an entry using the X button
+- Remove an entry using the - button at the bottom

 ## Reporting

+- Use the dashboard to visualize different reporting breakdowns
-- Visualize the time breakdowns for each project by navigating to the Dashboard section
+- Visualize the time breakdowns for each project on each day and also the total hours spent

-## Setup
+## Setup & Running

 - Clone or download repo
 - Open `index.html` file in your browser and start interacting with the app